Disclaimer: for this to work, you must be an ETH Zurich affiliated person and own a nethz-account.

 For D-ITET students

 There is an additional resource for D-ITET students.
-You can run jobs on the idling tardis machines (in the ETZ computer rooms) when they are.
-If you ever wondered, that is the reason for the “do not turn off” signs.
+You can run jobs on the idling tardis machines (in the ETZ computer rooms).
+If you ever wondered, that is the reason for the “do not turn off” labels.
 The batch system is very similar to the one on Euler.
 Find more infos in the D-ITET Computing Wiki.

 This post was updated on Jan 26 2017 to reflect the decomissioning of the old Brutus cluster and its Wiki.
 The new Wiki is now to be found here (Only from within ETH network!).